-Sun Media Pte Ltd is a Singapore based communications and publishing company that provides corporate one-stop marketing, public relations, events management, brand consultancy, advertising, printing, and distribution services.
+Sun Media Pte Ltd is a Singapore based communications, media and publishing company that provides corporate one-stop marketing, public relations, events management, brand consultancy, advertising, printing, and distribution services.

 In Diplomacy

-In Diplomacy was launched in 2016 to cater to the diplomatic community in Singapore and after 28 issues, launched its own webpage.
-The initiative came based on the feedback of a need for “consolidated source of information” that will help the diplomatic community reach more “Institutions and Singaporeans.
-(Read the Dean of the Diplomatic and Consular Corps Here).
+IN Diplomacy was launched in 2016 to cater to the diplomatic community in Singapore and has its own dedicated website.
+The initiative was based on the need for a “consolidated source of information that will help the diplomatic community reach more institutions and Singaporeans.”
+(Click here).

 To send in your articles, press releases or events, please email, edit@sunmediaonline.com/ nomita@sunmediaonline.com